 The Bluff Trail has a lot of artistic wooden benches for resting.
 These were great for taking a quick break, eating a snack, and enjoying panoramic views of the ocean all around.
 Along this section, you can often spot whales, otters, and seals in the ocean.

-Once I reached the endpoint of the Bluff Trail the path looped around and returned on the Marine Terrace Trail.
+Once I reached the endpoint of the Bluff Trail the path looped around and returned to the Marine Terrace Trail.

 Although this nature preserve is quite big, it’s not that difficult to navigate once you’re there.
 There are only a few main trails that everyone takes so it’s easy to figure out which way to go.

-It took me a couple of hours to complete the 3.5-mile long hiking route of the Fiscalini Ranch Preserve.
-I was done by afternoon and stopped in Cambria for lunch before heading out.
+It took me a couple of hours to complete the 3.5-mile-long hiking route of the Fiscalini Ranch Preserve.
+I was done by the afternoon and stopped in Cambria for lunch before heading out.